remusa/renems.com/src/content/book-notes/en-cal-newport-deep-work/index.md

 ---
-path: '/deep-work'
+path: '/DeepWork'
 date: '2019-12-29'
+title: 'Deep Work'
-title: 'Deep Work: Rules for Focused Success in a Distracted World'
+title_full: 'Deep Work: Rules for Focused Success in a Distracted World'
-book-author: 'Cal Newport'
+book_author: 'Cal Newport'
 author: 'RMS'
 tags: ['book-notes']
+language: "english"
+type: "BOOK"
 ---

 Deep Work: Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate.